-Course Name: Pediatric Nursing Course Abbreviation: NUR215 Credit Hours: 3 This course concentrates on critical concepts related to pediatric nursing.
+Course Name: Pediatric Nursing Course Abbreviation: NUR 215

+This course concentrates on critical concepts related to pediatric nursing.
 Emphasis is placed on the principles of nursing care of children and the ability to think critically within various healthcare environments.
 The broad scope of topics related to common issues of pediatrics and pediatric-specific content, including normal growth and development, will be explored.
-Focus is also placed on cultural and ethical implications related to providing care to the child.
+Focus is also placed on cultural and ethical implications related to providing care for the child.

-Course Name: Pediatric Nursing Clinical Practicum Course Abbreviation: NUR216C
+Course Name: Pediatric Nursing Clinical Practicum

 This course concentrates on critical concepts related to pediatric nursing and the care of children in various clinical settings.
 Emphasis is placed on the principles of nursing care of children and the ability to think critically within various healthcare environments.
 The broad scope of topics related to common issues of pediatrics and pediatric-specific content, including normal growth and development, will be explored.
-Focus is also placed on cultural and ethical implications related to providing care to the child.
+Focus is also placed on cultural and ethical implications related to providing care for the child.

-Course Name: NCLEX Review Course Abbreviation: NUR217 Credit Hours: 5
+Course Name: NCLEX Review Course Abbreviation: NUR 217